What Are User Personas In UX & Why Are They So Important In App Development?

 And that’s not all!

-Suppose you like to keep up with the latest trends in the development of leading platforms and technology.
-In that case, Vercel may be suitable for you since its platform works well with almost all modern frameworks, meaning any developer can start building apps within minutes of signing up.
+If you like to keep up with the latest trends in the development of leading platforms and technology, Vercel may be suitable for you since its platform works well with almost all modern frameworks.
+This means any developer can start building apps within minutes of signing up.
 What’s also important to remember is that when using Vercel, there is no need to worry about maintaining servers, scaling applications, or updating software.
 These tasks are done automatically by the cloud platform.

 To deploy applications on Vercel, you should create a project that groups deployments and custom domains together.
 Each project will receive deployment requests from GitHub, GitLab, Bitbucket, or Vercel CLI.

-Vercel comes with a password and SSO protection to add the security of the deployment process, ensuring that the visitors of preview deployment must log in with a personal Vercel account.
+The platform comes with a password and SSO protection to add to the security of the deployment process, ensuring that the visitors of preview deployment must log in with a personal Vercel account.
 Projects can be transferred between Vercel Accounts with zero downtime and no workflow interruptions.
-This is particularly useful when upgrading from a personal account to a pro team — but more on Vercel pricing in the subsequent section!
+This is particularly useful when upgrading from a personal account to a pro team — but more on its pricing below.